 Kevin Pittman has posted a detailed Drupal 8 Migration guide that describes how to use the Migrate tool.

-- Vertical, Horizontal, and Multipurpose page types are not expected to be ported to Drupal 8 and will not be copied over by the Drupal Migrate tool.
+Vertical, Horizontal, and Multipurpose page types are not expected to be ported to Drupal 8 and will not be copied over by the Drupal Migrate tool.
 Such pages will have to be completely rebuilt in Drupal 8.
-Alternative page layout systems include:
+Alternative page layout systems you should consider include:

 Other components included in Drupal Express may not be available for Drupal 8 or may have been superseded by new components.
 A breakdown of known Drupal Express components and their status is posted below.